Trouble installing Arrow¶

 One of the Ray libraries is compiled against the wrong version of Python¶

 If there is a segfault or a sigabort immediately upon importing Ray, one of the components may have been compiled against the wrong Python libraries.
-CMake should normally find the right version of Python, but this process is not completely reliable.
-In this case, check the CMake output from installation and make sure that the version of the Python libraries that were found match the version of Python that you’re using.
+Bazel should normally find the right version of Python, but this process is not completely reliable.
+In this case, check the Bazel output from installation and make sure that the version of the Python libraries that were found match the version of Python that you’re using.

 Note that it’s common to have multiple versions of Python on your machine (for

 example both Python 2 and Python 3).
 Ray will be compiled against whichever

 version of Python is found when you run the